N.Flying: 2019: Breakthrough, Spring Memories, and Yaho

-2020–present: New member Dong-sung, So, Communication, Man on the Moon, Turbulence and military service
+2020–2022: New member Dong-sung, So, Communication, Man on the Moon, Turbulence and Dearest

-On January 1, 2020, former Honeyst leader and bassist Dong-sung was officially announced to joined the group as bassist through fancafe post by N.flying leader Seung-hyub and later was confirmed by FNC.
-Dongsung previously joined the group activities since summer 2019 as a supporting member.
+On January 1, 2020, former Honeyst leader and bassist Seo Dong-sung was officially announced to joined the group as bassist through fancafe post by N.Flying leader Seung-hyub and later was confirmed by FNC.
+Dongsung had previously joined the group activities since summer 2019 as a supporting member.
 N.Flying held their solo concert series "N.Flying Fly High Project Note 6" on February 1 and 2 at Yes24 Live Hall, concluding the Fly High Project that began at the start of 2019.

-On June 10, 2020, N.Flying released their seventh EP So, Communication with "Oh Really." serving as the album's lead single.

-On July 24, 2020, N.Flying released an animated MV for their special digital single, "Starlight".
+On June 10, N.Flying released their seventh EP So, Communication with "Oh Really." serving as the album's lead single.
+On July 24, N.Flying released an animated MV for their special digital single, "Starlight".
 N.Flying held a late-night online concert series called "Noob Con", on July 25 and August 2.

 On February 19, 2021, all five members renewed their contract with FNC Entertainment.

-On June 7, 2021, N.Flying released their first Korean studio album, Man on the Moon with "Moonshot" serving as the album's lead single.

-On October 6, 2021, N.Flying released the repackaged version of their first Korean studio album Turbulence, with "Sober" serving as the album's lead single.
+On June 7, N.Flying released their first Korean studio album, Man on the Moon with "Moonshot" serving as the album's lead single.
+On October 6, N.Flying released the repackaged version of their first Korean studio album Turbulence, with "Sober" serving as the album's lead single.